rithishsamm/myTutorialHell/Orchestration/k8engineers.com/Kubernetes-Deep-Dive/HANDWRITTEN/section2-k8sClusterSetup.md

 ```

 6) Bootstrapping control plane to create `k8s` clusters
+## RUN CONTROL PLANE ON ONE AND WORKER ON OTHER SEPERATELY.
 -> On control nodes (k8s master node): [](https://github.com/rithishsamm/myTutorialHell/blob/main/Orchestration/k8engineers.com/kubernetes_latest_manifest/Kubernetes/01-kubernetes-architecture-Installation/03-k8s-setup-kubeadm-containerd.md#on-control-nodes-k8s-master-node)
 - "--pod-network-cidr" was changes here on local setup.
 Since my VMs are using same series network.
 - So instead of applying the calico YAML files, first download them and update the CIDR of pod to be used cidr which ever "For example: 10.244.0.0/16 private class".